futureweaver3/holy-bible-api/README.md

 - **scope** can be **all** (Default value: all the bible), **old** (old testament), **new** (new testament), or **book name or abbreviation** (limit the search to this book only).
 - **max** is the maximum number of verses requested.
 The default value is 200.
 - **translation** is bible translation wanted for the search.
 The default value is kjv.<br /><br />

+## Testing

+You may evaluate this API by accessing the following server: [holy-bible-api](https://holy-bible-api.onrender.com/).
+However, please refrain from integrating it into your applications, as it operates on a free server with usage limitations.
+Its primary purpose is to facilitate other developers in testing the API before incorporating it into their projects.
+Do note that the initial API response may take approximately 50 seconds to wake up the server.
+Subsequent requests should be considerably faster.
+You're welcome to clone and deploy it on your own server for the greater purpose of serving God.

 ## Conclusion